Bodo1981/appkit/README.md

 * **onBindViewHolder(RecyclerView.ViewHolder viewHolder, int position, int viewType):** bind the viewholder
 * **getItemViewType(int position):** (optional) only needed if you have different view types

+#### CBAdapterRecyclerViewParallax
+Same as CBAdapterRecyclerView with an extra parallax effect to the specified view types

+* **isItemParallaxScrollable(int position, int viewType)**: here you can say which item should have the parallax effect by position and/or view type
+* **doParallaxScrolling(RecyclerView.ViewHolder viewHolder, int position, int viewType, int pixelAlreadyScrolledOut):**: do the parallax effect

 #### CBButterknifeViewHolder
 A RecyclerView.ViewHolder that automatically enables Butterknife.
 You only have to annotate your views with the butterknife annotations